 We followed a set of beavers up and down a section of the Bow River as they collected sticks.
 It was so fun to watch them navigate quickly in the water and then waddle their fat little bodies once on land.
 Hehehe!

 At the other end of the walking path you’ll find our favorite bridge in downtown Calgary, the Peace Bridge.
 Known to locals as the Chinese Finger Trap Bridge (for obvious reasons) it feels like a piece of functional art.
 Come back at night to see the bridge lit up!

 Cross the Peace Bridge through Eau Claire Park and walk 4 blocks to 4th Street.

 4th St. is the perfect place to complete your walking tour.
 Wander down this road to find incredible restaurants and shops to end your day!

 There’s more public art, wall murals, and a small decorative park on this street so it’s a great way to combine all of the wonderful things you’ve seen from individual places.

-And subscribe to our YouTube channel >here< to follow us on our crazy adventures abroad!
+And subscribe to our YouTube channel here to follow us on our crazy adventures abroad!

-Planning a trip to Calgary?
+Interested in the best Calgary attractions for sightseeing in Calgary?
 Pin this article to save it for later!

-*This article was sponsored by Calgary Tourism and participating businesses.
+*This article was sponsored by Tourism Calgary and participating businesses.
 All opinions are my own.*